yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

 Define an :code:`HXRequest` (we'll get into how to do that in just a sec) and observe the magic of :code:`hx-requests`.

-- No need to define extra urls
+- No need to define extra urls to handle these requests
-- No need to add anything extra in the view
+- No need to add anything extra in views
 - Reusable :code:`HXRequests` across views
+- Built in :code:`HXReuqests` to reduce boilerplate code

 Setting up a GET Request (hx-get)
 ---------------------------------